 This type of permit is given to individuals whose expertise is important to growing Ireland’s economy, are highly demanded and highly skilled, and are in a significant shortage of supply in Ireland's labour market.

 Criteria for eligibility 1.
-Offering firm must be based and trading in Ireland and registered with the Revenue Commissioners and, where applicable, the Companies Registration Office/Register of Friendly Societies.
+The offering firm must be based and trading in Ireland and registered with the Revenue Commissioners and, where applicable, the Companies Registration Office/Register of Friendly Societies.

 3. A relevant degree qualification or higher is required.

-4. 50:50 Rule, firm offering the job must have 50% of the employees from EU countries.
+4. 50:50 Rule, a firm offering the job must have 50% of the employees from EU countries.

-5. Must have secured a 2-year job offer.
-6. Employee must possess the relevant qualifications, skills and experience that are required for the employment.
+5. Must have secured a 2-year job offer or a permanent role.
+6. Employee must possess the relevant qualifications, skills and experience required for the employment.

 General Employment Permit?